Lake-Tuggeranong-College/Holocron/Cyber/2 - Network Administration and Security/2024S2/Assessment 2.md

 > [!important] View the assessment on Google Classroom for specific details.

-See [Sample Task](Cyber/2%20-%20Network%20Administration%20and%20Security/2024S2/Sample%20Task.md) for an example response for this assessment.
+See [[Cyber/2 - Network Administration and Security/2024S2/Sample Task.md]] for an example response for this assessment.

 # Technical Report